 Configure Certificate Authentication for Users

-You can configure PKI Services Manager using the console, or by editing the PKI Services Manager configuration files directly.
+Note: You can configure PKI Services Manager using the console, or by editing the configuration files directly.
+Default settings and map files are created in the the first time you run the console and are updated when you make and save changes using the console.
 These instructions use the console.

 - Install Reflection PKI Services Manager.

 Programs > Attachmate Reflection > Utilities > PKI Manager

 - Put a copy of the certificate you want to designate as a trust anchor into your local store.
 The default PKI Services Manager store is in the following location:

 (This step is not required if you are using certificates in the Windows store or you have a copy of the trust anchor available somewhere else on your system.)